NayraSilvia/CodeInPlace/README.md

 She paints randomly black corners at the beginning to mark possible locations, then paints all watermelons.

 Karel's initial position is (1,1) and faces east.

+# Automaton Conway's rule 22

+Karel is an automaton following Conway's rule 22.
+The initial state is chose randomly between the simple initial condition(one corner paint in the midpoint of the last street) or multiple painted corners, these are randomly separated.